 Fire prevention is a focus at our northern Alberta operations

-September 2016 – Wildfires are a fact of life when your operations are surrounded by the dense forests of northern Alberta, making planning and prevention the hallmarks of how we keep our staff and operations safe.
+June 2020 - Wildfires are always a concern when your operations are surrounded by the dense forests of northern Alberta.